-NICE Bites – a monthly bulletin for healthcare professionals involved in prescribing.
+NICE Bites is a monthly bulletin for healthcare professionals involved in prescribing.

 The aim of this publication is to provide healthcare professionals with a clear and succinct summary of key prescribing points taken from NICE guidance.
 It has emerged from collaboration with colleagues in primary care in response to a need for easily accessible information.
 We hope it will be a useful tool in the implementation of NICE recommendations.
 Each edition will highlight sections of NICE guidance which relate to prescribing and will cover recent guidance as well as a catch-up programme of previous guidance.
 It will cover the following:

-These are guidelineson the appropriate treatment and care of people with specific diseases and conditions and are based on the best available evidence.
+Clinical Guidelines These are guidelines on the appropriate treatment and care of people with specific diseases and conditions and are based on the best available evidence.

 NICE recommendations are based on systematic reviews of the best available evidence.
 When minimal evidence is available recommendations are based on the guideline development group’s opinion of what constitutes good practice.
 For a complete review of each topic please refer to the full NICE guidance which can be accessed at www.nice.org.uk.
 Healthcare professionals in England are expected to take NICE guidance fully into account when exercising their clinical judgement however, it does not replace their knowledge and skills.